voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 :ref:`Manage tab <teams-managing-datasets>` in the FiftyOne Teams App.

-In FiftyOne Teams, dataset permissions for a user are determined by both the access they receive from their group's permissions and individual permissions assigned to them.
-This tiered permissions system is designed to facilitate management at scale.
+In FiftyOne Teams, dataset permissions for a user are determined by both the access they receive from their groups' permissions and individual permissions assigned to them.

 A user’s permissions on a dataset is the maximum of their permissions from the following sources: